mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 .. ipython:: python
     :okwarning:

-    print(bg.info)
+    print(a05n.info)
-    print(p.info)
+    print(p07.info)

 .. _10 min describe:

 The ``describe`` Dataframe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``describe`` dataframe contains gross analytic and estimated (net or ceded) statistics.
-When there is no reinsurance, comparison of analytic and estimated moments provides a test of computational accuracy.
+When there is no reinsurance, comparison of analytic and estimated moments provides a test of computational accuracy (first case).
 It should always be reviewed after updating.
+When there is reinsurance, empirical is net (second case).

 .. ipython:: python
     :okwarning:

-    qd(bg.describe)
+    qd(a05g.describe)
     with pd.option_context('display.max_columns', 15):
-        print(bg.describe)
+        print(a05n.describe)
-    qd(p.describe)
+    qd(p07.describe)

 Printing with default settings shows what ``qd`` adds.